 glimpse is a text information utility trace and is a member of the loop pattern group.

-For workload cpp, performance of 2Q algorithm is comparable to that of CLOCK-Pro algorithm (see Table 1).
-Clock-PRO definitely performs better than 2Q for workloads multi2 and glimpse (see Table 2 and Table 4).
-However, for sprite workload, hit rate of 2Q algorithm is remarkably higher than CLOCK-Pro algorithm (see Table 3).
+For workload cpp, the performance of 2Q and CLOCK-Pro are comparable (see Table 1).
+Clock-PRO performs significantly better than 2Q for workloads multi2 and glimpse (see Table 2 and Table 4).
+However, for the sprite workload, the hit ratio of the 2Q algorithm is higher than CLOCK-Pro algorithm (see Table 3).
+[In all experiments, round off all results to three significant digits]